NTC09/Using-Tailscale-with-Parsec-Moonlight-and-a-VPS/README.md

 3. Save the file and start Parsec.

-- NOTE that if you want to go back to normal Parsec connection without using Tailscale, you need to remve this config.
+- NOTE that if you want to go back to normal Parsec connection without using Tailscale, you need to remove this config.

 - From here, you can connect to the host PC with Parsec without 6023 error.